 Metal Detectorists Discover Stash of 550 Ancient Coins Worth £150,000

-Four amateur metal detectorists partaking in a four day long rally in Buckinghamshire, England, have unearthed over 550 rare gold and silver coins , including 12 ‘extremely rare’ gold coins from the time of the Black Death .
+The ‘Hambleden Hoard’, found by four amateur metal detectorists partaking in a four day long rally in Buckinghamshire, England, has now been declared treasure by the coroner, meaning they will now be in line for a hefty payday.
+In 2019, the team unearthed over 550 rare gold and silver coins , including 12 ‘extremely rare’ gold coins from the time of the Black Death .
+It is the biggest coin hoard to have been unearthed in the UK in over a decade.

 - Illegal Metal Detectorists Cause Irreparable Damage to 1900-Year-Old Hadrian’s Wall